zeraye/blog/content/posts/tiny-go-docker.md

 #### 2. First download dependencies then build the project.

 You don't want to download dependencies every time you change something in the source code.
 Let's download dependencies and then build project.
-Now after you change some code, layer with downloading dependencies would be cached:
+Now after you change some code, the layer that downloads dependencies would be cached:

 ```docker
 COPY go.mod go.sum ./